jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 ## Theresa Bakken - Audiobook Narrator {#theresa-bakken}

-{{< img src="theresa-bakken-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Theresa Bakken writes: '... he asks the questions that get to the heart of each guest’s story.'" >}}

 > An audiobook narrator’s dream...
 James is a great listener!
 >
 > And, I am sure all his listeners will agree, he asks the questions that get to the heart of each guest’s story.